 USB outlets may be located in various places throughout the coach.
 The number of ports may vary.
-The USB outlets are for charging only and are not connected to any entertainment equipment.
+The USB and/or USB-C outlets are for charging only and are not connected to any entertainment equipment.
 They simply provide convenient accessory charging without filling your 120 volt outlets with chargers.
-Most USB outlets require 120 volt power when located outside of the cockpit area of the coach.
+The round USB/USB-C outlets typically work from the 12 volt electrical system; depending on the location, they may be powered from the house or the chassis 12 volt system.
+The electrical outlet-style outlets with USB ports or the outlet-style 4-port USB outlets require 120 volt power when located outside of the cockpit area of the coach.
+Some outlets may also have an LED indicator light.